virtualstaticvoid/taskinator/README.md

 ```

 You can also define data driven tasks using the `for_each` method, which takes an iterator method name as an argument.
-The iterator method yields the items to produce a parameterized task for that item.
-Notice that the task method
-takes a parameter in this case, which will be the item provided by the iterator.
+The iterator method yields the parameters necessary for the task or job.
+Notice that the task method takes a parameter in this case, which will be the return values provided by the iterator.

 ```ruby
 module MyProcess